bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

+- Flatten and simplified the prompt
+- Make the pseudocode go before the target range.
+Also have it described the changes to the algorithm of the entire algorithm.
+- Configure if we want pseudocode or not

 ## Record multi file edit

 - Take notes on what videos you want to record.
 Record three while you do the following: